intendednull/yewdux/README.md

 While rare, there are cases where cloning cost will outweigh rendering cost.
 One example could be a large array of non-trivial structs, with a single component in charge of rendering those items (one re-render per change).
 For these cases I suggest selective interior mutability.
-By wrapping your expensive field in `Rc<RefCell<T>>`, you'll avoid all the extra cost of Clone + PartialEq.

-Yewdux does provide a simple (and optional) wrapper type to make this a little more ergonomic `Mrc`:
+Yewdux provides a simple wrapper type to allow interior mutability: `Mrc`.
+This type also provides basic change detection (whether or not it has been accessed borrowed mut) so it can work with
+Yewdux:

 ```rust
 use yew::prelude::*;